tachiyomiorg/website/src/help/guides/categories.md

 ## Change Category order

-You can change the order of Categories, such as bring a certain Category to the top.
+You can change the order of Categories, such as bringing a certain Category to the top.
 This category will appear as the first tab on `My Library`.

 To do this, go to `My Library` > triple dots (`⋮`) > `Edit categories` then drag the triple bar icon (`≡`) up or down.